XRPLF/xrpl-dev-portal/content/concept-transaction-cost.md

 When the [FeeEscalation amendment](concept-amendments.html#feeescalation) is enabled, there are two thresholds for the transaction cost:

 * If the transaction cost does not meet a `rippled` server's [load-based transaction cost threshold](#local-load-cost), the server ignores the transaction completely.
 (This logic is essentially unchanged with or without the amendment.)
-* If the transaction cost does not meet a `rippled` server's [open ledger cost threshold](#open-ledger-cost), the queues the transaction for the next ledger.
+* If the transaction cost does not meet a `rippled` server's [open ledger cost threshold](#open-ledger-cost), the server queues the transaction for a later ledger.

 This divides transactions into roughly three categories: